 GIFTS FOR PARKS

 Did you grow up taking long walks through the woods in General Wayne Park?
 Was a certain park bench in Wynnewood Valley Park the favorite destination of a loved one?
-The Gifts for Parks program enables residents to support their favorite park or remember a loved one by donating funds to purchase, install or plant equipment or trees in the park of their choice.
+The Gifts for Parks program enables residents to support their favorite park or remember a loved one by donating funds to purchase, install or plant trees in a park.
 The Department of Parks & Recreation maintains a list of potential projects and amenities and we will work with interested benefactors to determine what could be most appropriate.

 What is a Gift ?